Conducting Opportunities

 Auditions are typically held once per year and are by INVITATION ONLY.
 Civilian candidates invited to the audition will also be asked to contact a local Army recruiter to ensure eligibility to enlist and begin the Officer Candidate School application process.

 The live audition is a two-day process.
 On day one, candidates will perform an audition on their main instrument or voice.
-Candidates will be asked to choose two contrasting works or movements that best represent their performance skills.
+Candidates will be asked to perform two contrasting works or movements that best represent their performance skills as well as sight read.
 Candidates will also take a series of music theory and aural skills tests.
-These tests will include: harmonic analysis, arranging for quintet or chamber ensemble, interval and chord recognition, error detection, sight singing, melodic dictation, and defining musical terms.
+These tests will include interval and chord recognition, melodic dictation, error detection, sight singing, harmonic analysis, and arranging for a chamber ensemble.

 Acceptance of a position requires a minimum three-year active duty service commitment in the United States Army.
 Anyone offered a position will be expected to meet standards required to pass Basic Combat Training and Officer Candidate School.